 You are now installing a component which can dramatically improve the performance of any multi-zone audio system, especially those utilizing in-wall speakers.
-The Architect[TM] Model 1250 is a American-designed, American-built "set and forget" component which will provide a lifetime of trouble-free service.
+The Model 510 / 710 are American-designed, American-built "set and forget" component which will provide a lifetime of trouble-free service.

-The new Architect[TM] Model 1250 is made by the only electronics company in the world that specializes in equalizers, signal processors and audio analyzers.
-And the company whose professional sound division sells the most popular one-third octave real time analyzer in the world, the SA-3050.
-AudioControl's passion for high quality, meticulous attention to detail and pro sound heritage shows itself in the dozens of awards we have won for our designs, products and service.
+The Model 510 / 710 are made by the only electronics company in the world that specializes in equalizers, signal processors and audio analyzers.
+And the company who sells the most popular one-third octave real time analyzer in the world, the SA-3050.
+AudioControl's passion for high quality and meticulous attention to detail shows itself in the dozens of awards we have won for our designs, products and service.
 Now, as when we began, our greatest satisfaction is our reputation for sonic excellence and reliability among people just like you throughout the world.

-This manual is designed to help you get everything you can out of your new amplifier/equalizer.
-So, even though you're dying to see it in action, please take a few minutes to slog through our not-so-weighty prose and learn how to get the most from your new Architect.
+This manual is designed to help you get everything you can out of this new amplifier/equalizer.
+So, even though you're dying to see it in action, please take a few minutes to slog through our not-so-weighty prose and learn how to get the most from this new product.
 Anything with this many knobs deserves all the explanation it can get.